Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Description of the Results

 \begin{Theorem} \textit{The spectral cochains functor}

-\textit{induces a full embedding of the stable homotopy category into the derived category of $\widebar{\mathpzc{E}}_{\emph{st}}$-algebras when we restrict to bounded below $p$-complete spectra of finite $p$-type.} \end{Theorem}
+\textit{induces a full embedding of the stable homotopy category into the derived category of $\widebar{\mathpzc{E}}_{\emph{st}}$-algebras when we restrict to bounded below $p$-complete spectra of finite $p$-type.
+In fact, there is a retraction from $\widebar{\mathpzc{E}}_{\mathrm{st}}^\dagger$-algebras to spectra given by a derived mapping space of functions to the cochains on the sphere spectrum.} \end{Theorem}

 We mentioned above that rational homotopy types can be modelled by commutative DGAs, and also that $p$-adic homotopy types can be modelled by $\mathbb{E}_\infty$ DGAs.
-It is also well-known that rational stable homotopy types can be modelled by chain complexes.
+It is also well-known that rational stable homotopy types can be modelled by dg modules.
 Our result for $p$-adic stable homotopy types then completes the following picture.